UniversalDependencies/UD_Latvian-LVTB/README.md

 2019-10-27 v2.5
   * Added more data.
   * Major revision in what Latvian model considers secondary predicative components ('obl', 'appos', 'xcomp' etc. in UD terms).
-  * 'Sevis' is not a reciprox.
+  * The reflexive pronoun 'sevis' is not a reciprox.
   * Some objects are actually 'obl'.
   * Adjective definetness fixed.
   * Multiple singular errors.